PXLkaarlo/ProjectDatabaseADO.NET/README.md

-ToDo list : Blocket
+In Reality this is an edited version of a previus project.
+It is functionally the same,
+but the big difference is that The previus one used Entity Framework, instead of ADO.NET.
+Most of everything else in this project is the same.

+List of content in ProjectDatabaseADO.NET.

 - LogIn form
-	Logged in required to edit and to add items to database Check SuperStarRecepies to learn login maybe
+	Logged in required to edit and to add items to database
-	And / or look at ShotgunGambling aswell

 - database
-	Who
+	User
+	Adverts
 	Categories
-	Date of entry
-	Price

-- Let users create new Ads in program
+- Let users create new as well as edit Adverts in program

-- Search with category filter
+- Search with category filter as an option.
 	Result is in listBox
-	Click on item in listBox to select
+	Dubble click on item in listBox to select

-- List is to be sorted by price OR by date
+- If: List is to be sorted by price OR by date

-- Sort by price and date
+- If Else: Sort by price and date

-optional code:

-public FormAdvert()
-{
-// same as before
-}

-// Optional: constructor that accepts the existing login and blocket forms (recommended) public FormAdvert(FormLogin loginForm, FormBlocket blocketForm) : this() {
-    _loginForm = loginForm ?? _loginForm;
-    // use the provided BlocketForm if supplied if (blocketForm != null) _blocketForm = blocketForm;
-}

-private void btnSave_Click(object sender, EventArgs e) {
-    User user = new User();
-    Advert advert = new Advert();
-    Category category = new Category();

-// continue from here
-}
+- Else: no sorting list